-Heaters are one of the primary products that we sell to our clients; we design different types of heaters such as band heaters, cartridge heaters, tubular heaters, immersion heaters and other types depending on the needs of our customer.
+Heaters are one of the primary products that we sell to our clients; we design different types of heaters such as band heaters, cartridge heaters, tubular heaters, immersion heaters and other types depending on the needs of our customers.

 Acrolab was asked to develop a multi-zone split heater (3 zones) and capable of operating at a temperature of 700°C. This style of heater was not available from any of the existing heater manufacturers.

 Based on test results, the heaters were not operating in an optimized manner and Acrolab was contracted to solve the problem.

 Split Heaters Are Not Normally Multi-Zoned

 Due to several limitations in the manufacturing process, split heaters are neither designed to be multi-zoned nor are they capable of operating at 700°C. This new multi-zone design would be both a challenge to manufacture and achieve an operating temperature of 700°C. It was anticipated that the maximum operating temperature required for the heater would be a limitation with this new design.
 Based on our experience we knew that there would be a high potential for heater failure with a multi-zoned design.

 Engineering Team on the Project – Overcoming Issues

 After receiving the request from the customer the engineering team at Acrolab met to discuss a concept design that could potentially be manufactured.
 The concept design was approved by the customer and an initial set of heaters were manufactured to be sent to the costumer for their prototype tool run.

 Even though all heater diameter and radius measurements met tolerance on the initial build, there was an unanticipated fitment issue as a result of the customer’s drilling practices and capabilities.
 This issue was recorded in the report for future references, a jig was made to match the drilling hole size, and the customer was able to test the heaters individually.